 Observe that the number of iterations used by the ellipsoid algorithm depends on the ratio of the bounding ball and the bounded ball.
+We expressed this ratio as a function of m, the total number of constraints, but in fact it depends not on the total number of constraints, but rather on the number of constraints that are tight in a basic feasible solution.
+This number never needs to exceed n, the number of variables.
 Hence beyond some point, adding more constraints to the linear program (even infinitely many constraints, in principle) does not effect the bound on the number of iterations.
 It may only effect the complexity of implementing a single iteration of the algorithm, namely that of finding a violated constraint.
-The task of finding a violated constraint given a non-feasible point is often referred to as a separation oracle (since the violated constraint is a hyperplane that separates the non-feasible point from the set of feasible solutions).
+The task of finding a violated constrain given a non-feasible point is often referred to as a separation oracle (since the violated constraint is a hyperplane that separates the non-feasible point from the set of feasible solutions).

 As a consequence, the ellipsoid algorithm can serve to find optimal or near optimal solutions not just to linear programs, but also to a wider class of optimization problems.
-We present such an example in the following section.
+We present such as example in the following section.